mthurmond/slack-hider/README.md

  Requires you to use the slack web app, not the desktop app.

- Forked from [quiet-slack](https://github.com/tavva/quiet-slack) and updated.
+ Originally forked from [quiet-slack](https://github.com/tavva/quiet-slack), then made several updates.